rkalajian/rkalajian/README.md

 - 👋 Hi, I’m @rkalajian
 - 👀 I’m interested in coding, writing, tabletop games, yoyos, and content creation
 - 🌱 I’m currently working with the Jamstack, WordPress, and Tailwind/Tailgrids
-- 💞️ I’m not looking to collaborate at this time
+- 💞️ Hit me up if you'd like to collaborate
 - 📫 How to reach me: rkalajian [at] proton.me
 <!---
 rkalajian/rkalajian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.